 When you buy through our links, we may earn a commission.
 Products or services may be offered by an affiliated entity.
 Learn more.

-Estimates vary, but researchers believe up to 18% of people with OSA have sleep apnea headaches.
 OSA is a sleep-related breathing disorder that causes multiple temporary pauses in breathing throughout the night.
 These pauses can occur due to either a partial (hypopnea) or complete (apnea) obstruction of the person’s airway.
 The severity of a person’s OSA is rated according to the apnea-hypopnea index (AHI), which calculates how many respiratory events they experience per hour each night.
+When not treated, people may experience a range of sleep apnea symptoms, which can include headaches.

 To be diagnosed as a sleep apnea headache, a person must have a diagnosis of OSA with an AHI of 5 or higher .
 Otherwise, what they are experiencing is a morning headache, which has similar symptoms.
 People with OSA may be up to three times more likely to experience morning headaches.

-What Causes Sleep Apnea Headaches?
+Why Does Sleep Apnea Cause Headaches?

 Researchers do not know for sure what causes sleep apnea headaches.
 They may be related to low blood oxygen levels during sleep or the sleep disturbances caused by lapses in breathing.